Local drug trial shows sign of hope for COVID ‘long-haulers’

 (WSVN) - People who continue to suffer debilitating symptoms after recovering from COVID-19 have what’s called COVID long-haul syndrome.
 But now, a South Florida doctor is giving them a healthy dose of hope after an eight-week clinical trial.
-The Nightteam’s Kevin Ozebek has the story.
+7’s Kevin Ozebek has the story.

 This is Eli Musser in early March.

+He was weak and had trouble walking.
 He had lingering COVID symptoms, even though he caught the virus almost a year earlier.

-Eli Musser, back in March: “It just feels like I weigh a thousand pounds and shortness of breath, absolutely debilitating.”
+Eli Musser, back in March: “It just feels like I weigh a thousand pounds, and shortness of breath, absolutely debilitating.”

 But now, Musser is starting to feel like his old self again.
 He is taking part in an FDA-approved trial for the drug Leronlimab.